brisbane-ptal/brisbane-ptal-map/methodology.md

 | Bus | 0.85 | ~85% on-time (mixed traffic) |
 | Ferry | 0.95 | Similar to rail (dedicated corridor, weather impacts minor in peak) |

-*Source: TransLink quarterly performance reports, 2023-2024 averages.*
+*Source: TransLink monthly performance reports, 2023-2025 averages.*

 **Rationale:** Scheduled frequency overstates accessibility if services are frequently delayed.
 A route at 85% reliability effectively operates at 85% of its scheduled frequency.